4 Traits Babies Inherit from Their Mother

 While most inherited genes are passed on from both parents, there are some traits; that can be linked directly to the mother.
 Maternal inheritance is a fascinating thing, and further illustrates the powerful connection between mom and baby.

 Thankfully, studying genetics has allowed us to pinpoint which of these traits come from which parent, so you can narrow down exactly who your little one got those dimples from.

 More: 8 Traits Babies Inherit From Their Father

-Here are eight traits you probably didn’t know your baby will inherit from their mom.
+Here are some physical and personality traits you probably didn’t know your baby will inherit from their mom.

 Between tossing and turning, insomnia, and even being a fan of naps, babies can pick up on these from mom during nap time and turn them into their own lifelong sleep habits.
 Monkey see, monkey do!

 Will your little one not stop crying or screaming?
 You may have yourself to thank (or blame) for that!
 While their environment does play a part in this, new studies have indicated that genetic makeup could play a larger role in your baby’s temperament.

 According to a German study published in the Journal Behavioural Brain Research, “Individuals who carry a specific type of allele, or alternative form of a gene, are far more likely to be angry than those without this allele.”
 However, in the battle of nature vs. nurture, the environment your child grows up in also has a huge impact on their behavior and temper as they grow into adults.
 So, try to demonstrate healthy communication strategies starting when your children are very young.
 It’s been proven that kids with parents who regularly screamed and fought in front of them are more likely to exhibit these behaviors.